-Can Basic Income Plus The Blockchain Build A New Economic System? | Fast Company
+Can Basic Income Plus The Blockchain Build A New Economic System?

 Blockchains are not owned by any one authority, so the applications built on top of them will need to be governed by their users.
 The applications that make the most sense in this context are neutral platforms facilitating peer-to-peer exchange, without the coercive social contracts of governments nor rent-collecting middlemen in the form of gigantic tech firms.

 The implications for the foundational logic of our economic systems are quite thrilling: cryptocurrencies represent nothing less than an opportunity to redesign money.
 This is critically important because fiat money systems have one design flaw that could ultimately prove fatal.
 Just about every dollar, yen, or euro in existence is created by commercial banks with accompanying debt that must be returned with interest.
 It is rented out to the population temporarily, until it is destroyed when people pay back their debts with interest.
 This system leads to both local and international wealth inequality, but it has remained in place for centuries because it honors capitalism’s prime directive: prioritize the production of more capital above all other things.
-Unfortunately, it is also a driver of climate change and ecological collapse, since the endless reproduction of capital inevitably causes depletion of natural resources (we are now overshooting the earth’s capacity for renewal by a catastrophic 64% annually).
+Unfortunately, it is also a driver of climate change and ecological collapse, since the endless reproduction of capital as we do it now inevitably causes depletion of natural resources (we are now overshooting the earth’s capacity for renewal by a catastrophic 64% annually).

 With such a negative system seemingly locked into place as the planet careens towards one disaster after another, there has never been a better opportunity to create a new system of money based on universal basic income.
 And since these currencies can be designed with today’s existential challenges in mind, we can do things like strongly incentivize local trading and disincentivize exploitation of distant workers and ecosystems.
 This in turn has the potential to undercut the logic of cheap, mass-production techniques currently at the heart of our throwaway culture.

-We’re designing and building one example of a positive “positive currency” in the world of cryptocurrency, called Circles.
+We’re designing and building one example of a “positive currency” in the world of cryptocurrency, called Circles.
 In the Circles system, money gets created at the individual level and without corresponding debt.
 In other words, money starts with the person ‘creating’ it (i.e. it appears for the first time directly in their account).
-It does not come to us through wages from a central authority like a bank or a government or even an employer.
+It does not come to us from a central authority like a bank or a government or even an employer.
 This means that it is evenly distributed before it enters the marketplace.

 Instead, money takes on grassroots characteristics.
 A smart contract creates new currency units at the same fixed rate for each user, and these users create relationships of trust between each other to exchange their newly minted money.
 This means that the system doesn’t need to be controlled by any one party, as the value of the currency automatically emerges from the trust relationships that users create.
-As with any cryptocurrency, bootstrapping an ecosystem that uses this new money system will not be easy, but an important distinction is that Circles is meant to work just fine at local scales, where networks of trust already exist and can easily be transcribed onto the blockchain.
+As with any cryptocurrency, bootstrapping an ecosystem that uses this new money system, and grows in ways that keep the specter of inflation in check, will not be easy.
+But it is entirely possible.
+And an important distinction is that Circles is meant to work just fine at local scales, where networks of trust already exist and can easily be transcribed onto the blockchain.
 From the user’s point of view, joining the new UBI economy may soon be as easy as downloading an app, connecting with their friends and loved ones, and heading to the nearest shop for lunch.

 As exciting as this may sound, the technology for cryptocurrency on the blockchain is not yet fully mature or ready for mainstream adoption.
 Early cryptocurrencies like Bitcoin have problems such as the built-in early-adopter advantage that is already in the process of replicating old power structures.
 And we still need to work on the user experience and find solutions for distributed currency exchange.